-- HealthNonSLT is the capital requirement for lapse risk ; - ΔBOF is the change in the value of basic own funds (not including changes in the risk margin of technical provisions); - lapseshock1 is a discontinuance of 20% of the insurance policies for which discontinuance would result in an increase of technical provisions without the risk margin. - lapseshock2 is a decrease of 20% of the number of future insurance or reinsurance contracts used in the calculation of technical provisions associated to reinsurance contracts cover insurance or reinsurance contracts to be written in the future. - 2.9.3.22 $lapseshock_1$ and $lapseshock_2$ shall apply uniformly to all insurance and reinsurance contracts concerned.
-In relation to reinsurance contracts $lapseshock_1$ shall apply to the underlying insurance contracts.

-2.9.3.23 For the purpose of determining the loss in basic own funds of the insurer or reinsurer under $lapseshock_1$ , the insurer or reinsurer shall base the stress on the type of discontinuance which most negatively affects the basic own funds of the insurer or reinsurer on a per policy basis.
+- Health^{NonSLT}{lapse} is the capital requirement for lapse risk ; - ΔBOF is the change in the value of basic own funds (not including changes in the risk margin of technical provisions); - lapseshock1 is a discontinuance of 20% of the insurance policies for which discontinuance would result in an increase of technical provisions without the risk margin. - lapseshock2 is a decrease of 20% of the number of future insurance or reinsurance contracts used in the calculation of technical provisions associated to reinsurance contracts cover insurance or reinsurance contracts to be written in the future. - 2.7.3.22 $lapseshock_1$ and $lapseshock_2$ shall apply uniformly to all insurance and reinsurance contracts concerned.
+In relation to reinsurance contracts $lapseshock_1$ shall apply to the underlying insurance contracts. - 2.7.3.23 For the purpose of determining the loss in basic own funds of the insurer or reinsurer under $lapseshock_1$, the insurer or reinsurer shall base the stress on the type of discontinuance which most negatively affects the basic own funds of the insurer or reinsurer on a per policy basis.

-2.10.Ring-fenced funds
+2.8.
+Ring-fenced funds

-2.10.1.
+2.8.1.
 Introduction

-- 2.10.1.1 This section deals with the treatment of ring-fenced funds for the purposes of QIS4.
+- 2.8.1.1 This section deals with the treatment of ring-fenced funds for the purposes of QIS5.
 It sets out the circumstances under which an adjustment has to be made to the own funds due to the existence of a ring-fenced fund and any consequential impact on the calculation of the Solvency Capital Requirement.
-It also sets out the approach for making these adjustments. - 2.10.1.2 The insurer or reinsurer must perform the following steps in order to determine any adjustment to own funds with respect to ring-fenced funds: - 1) The insurer or reinsurer must assess whether any own fund items have a reduced capacity to fully absorb losses on a going concern basis due to their lack of transferability within the insurer or reinsurer as described in subsection 2.10.2.1. - 2) The insurer or reinsurer must identify all assets and liabilities and own funds subject to the arrangement giving rise to a ring-fenced fund in accordance with subsection 2.10.4. - 3) The insurer or reinsurer must calculate the notional Solvency Capital Requirement of a ring-fenced fund in accordance with subsection 2.10.5 and subsection 2.10.6.
-The insurer or reinsurer must carry out these calculations before making any adjustment to own funds as set out in subsection 2.10.7 to avoid any circularity in the calculation. - 4) The insurer or reinsurer must compare the amount of the restricted ownfund items within the ring-fenced fund with the notional Solvency Capital Requirement of the ring-fenced fund, as described in subsection 2.10.7. - 5) The insurer or reinsurer must calculate the Solvency Capital Requirement of the insurer or reinsurer as a whole in accordance with subsection 2.10.8.
-The insurer or reinsurer must carry out these calculations before making any adjustment to own funds as set out in section 2.10.7 to avoid any circularity in the calculation.
+It also sets out the approach for making these adjustments. - 2.8.1.2 The insurer or reinsurer must perform the following steps in order to determine any adjustment to own funds with respect to ring-fenced funds: - 1) The insurer or reinsurer must assess whether any own fund items have a reduced capacity to fully absorb losses on a going concern basis due to their lack of transferability within the insurer or reinsurer as described in subsection 2.8.2.1.
+These are known as restricted own funds. - 2) The insurer or reinsurer must identify all assets and liabilities and own funds subject to the arrangement giving rise to a ring-fenced fund in accordance with subsection 2.8.4.

+- 3) The insurer or reinsurer must calculate the notional Solvency Capital Requirement of a ring-fenced fund in accordance with subsection 2.8.5 and subsection 2.8.6.
+The insurer or reinsurer must carry out these calculations before making any adjustment to own funds as set out in subsection 2.8.7 to avoid any circularity in the calculation. - 4) The insurer or reinsurer must compare the amount of the restricted own-fund items within the ring-fenced fund with the notional Solvency Capital Requirement of the ring-fenced fund, as described in subsection 2.8.7. - 5) The insurer or reinsurer must calculate the Solvency Capital Requirement of the insurer or reinsurer as a whole in accordance with subsection 2.8.8.
+The insurer or reinsurer must carry out these calculations before making any adjustment to own funds as set out in section 2.8.7 to avoid any circularity in the calculation.

-2.10.2.
+2.8.2.
 Materiality